wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-install-trend.md

 <!--Link references-->
-[How to log on to a virtual machine running Windows Server]: /documentation/articles/virtual-machines-log-on-windows-server 
+[How to log on to a virtual machine running Windows Server]: /documentation/articles/virtual-machines-windows-classic-connect-logon/
-[Azure VM Extensions and features]: http://go.microsoft.com/fwlink/p/?linkid=390493&clcid=0x409 
-
-[Azure VM Extensions and features]: http://msdn.microsoft.com/zh-cn/library/dn606311.aspx 
+[Azure VM Extensions and features]: /documentation/articles/virtual-machines-linux-extensions-features/